Sept 8 – Dec 8 I Opening Sept 8, artist talk Sept 6

 — Adrian Stimson, artist of Naked Napi

-SUM Gallery, Canada’s only queer multidisciplinary gallery, is honored to host Adrian Stimson’s debut of his most recent collection of works for the gallery’s second exhibition of the year, Naked Napi.
+SUM Gallery, Canada’s only queer multidisciplinary gallery, is honored to host Adrian Stimson’s debut of their most recent work for the gallery’s second exhibition of the year, Naked Napi.

 Adrian Stimson: Naked Napi